latent-to/developer-docs/docs/subnets/walkthrough-prompting.md

 - [Bittensor Building Blocks](../learn/neurons).
 - [Anatomy of Incentive Mechanism](../learn/anatomy-of-incentive-mechanism).

 The below diagram shows a typical subnet with many subnet miners and subnet validators together executing the subnet incentive mechanism code.
-On the [TAO.app explorer (select Subnet 01: Text Prompting from the top menu)](https://tao.app) the **Metagraph** view for this Subnet 1: Prompting shows the performance details for each subnet miner and validator.
+On the [TAO.app explorer](https://tao.app) the **Metagraph** view shows the performance details for each subnet miner and validator.

 For easier understanding, in this document we will focus on how a **single** subnet validator interacts with **multiple** subnet miners in this subnet.

 <center id="bittensor-img">
 <ThemedImage
-alt="1-Prompting Walkthrough"
+alt="Example Subnet Walkthrough"
 sources={{
     light: useBaseUrl('/img/docs/1-prompting-subnet-walkthrough.svg'),
     dark: useBaseUrl('/img/docs/dark-1-prompting-subnet-walkthrough.svg'),